SEO Cost Calculator: How Much Should You Budget for SEO Services?

 - How does your information architecture stack up against competitors?

-- How does your content compare to the competition?
+- How does your content strategy fare as compared to the competition?

-- How does your backlink profile look relative to the top-ranked websites?
+- How does your backlink profile stack up against the top-ranked websites?

 The answers to those questions will determine priorities as well as the volume of work needed to reach your goals.

-In many cases, the actual work performed is the same – regardless of budget level.
+In many cases, the actual work performed will be the same – regardless of budget level.
 The difference is the volume of work performed.

 If you’re adding twice the content and twice the links at budget level “B” vs budget level “A” you have a higher likelihood of achieving earlier success at the higher budget.

-That said, the right budget is one you can afford, without losing sleep, for a minimum of four (and ideally 12) months.
+That said, the right budget is one you can afford, without losing sleep, for a minimum of six and ideally twelve months.

 It takes time to properly plan, implement and tweak a campaign in order to evaluate its success.

-Also, the lower the budget, the longer the journey
+Also, keep in mind the lower the budget, the longer the journey.

-How Much Can You Expect to Spend on SEO?
+How much can you expect to spend on SEO?

-A national or international campaign will require a minimum budget of $2,500 to $5,000 month.
+A national or international campaign will require a minimum budget of $2,500 to $5,000 a month.

 Some firms offer a “trial package” at a lower price, with no contract.
 This allows prospective clients an opportunity to test their services, by minimizing risk.

-If you can’t afford to retain a top level SEO, there are some options.
-The most common being a one-time website SEO audit with actionable recommendations.
+If you can’t afford to retain a top-level SEO pro, there are some options.
+The most common is a one-time website SEO audit with actionable recommendations.

 Just fixing your website will often lead to a meaningful boost in organic traffic.
-Content development and keyword analysis are other areas where you can get help from a pro for a one time fixed rate.
+Content development and keyword analysis are other areas where you can get help from a pro for a one-time fixed rate.

 Another option is to become an expert and do it yourself.

-SEO Cost Calculator: Measuring Organic Search (SEO) ROI
+SEO Cost Calculator – Measuring Organic Search (SEO) ROI

-Following is a calculator commonly used (incorrectly) for measuring return on investment for SEO.
+Following is a calculator commonly used for (incorrectly) measuring Return on Investment for SEO.

-ROI Calculation for SEO Assuming ‘One-Time Sales’
+Organic Search ROI Calculation Assuming “One Shots”

 |$1,000